How the operation itself becomes a system.

 The workforce model

-- 3-, 6-, 12-month capacity forecast
+- 3-, 6-, 12-month capacity forecast across both

 - Linked to onboarding ladder

-The hiring rubric
+The hiring standard

 - Calibrated to your existing bar